kylenberube/WannaCry-Analysis-Lab/README.md

    - Captured network traffic while the malware was executing using Wireshark.
    - Analyzed the communication patterns, protocols used, and any identifiable patterns in the network traffic.

+## Conclusive Analysis
+The WannaCry malware is classified as ransomware, intially spreading through Microsoft's system EternalBlue Once inside the network the WannaCry software moves laterally across the network through the SMB protocol WannaCry then encrypts files across the host such as images,documents and databases Then a ransomware note displays on the host screen, demaning payment as Bitcoin for the encyption key The malicious software also has a killswitch, meaning if the program can/can not reach a specific domain it stops spreading through the network